 When project activity is visible to all teams and team members, collaboration and trust are improved.
-Don’t assume your developers, SQA team, or any other stakeholder knows what the others are up to!
+Don’t assume your developers, software QA team, or any other stakeholder knows what the others are up to!
 (Because you know what they say about assuming…) Here, making that assumption could lead to duplicated efforts, wasted time, or working at cross-purposes.
 Sharing process updates and details means your teams can focus on priorities and anticipate each others needs.
 A great way to facilitate visibility is (you guessed it) workflow management apps.

 4. Share a Common Language

 When QA and developers hold a mutual understanding of each other’s processes they are able to communicate more effectively, leading to better performance.
 Cross-training also enhances each team’s ability to anticipate the other’s needs.
 Developers who understand QA processes and tools can tailor their code to ease the testing process.
 Integrated QA teams with code-level knowledge are better prepared to identify potential problem areas of the app, and are better able to communicate their findings to the Dev team.
 If your developers help your QA team understand their code, and your QA team helps your developers understand test strategies, this mutual understanding will set the team as a whole on the path to speedy deployment.